 Today the hangar is used for the renovation of some older retired planes, and displays impressive modern jets, such as the MIG-21 or F-104 Starfighter jets.
 It’s an ongoing effort by dedicated volunteers working onsite.

 It’s hard to pick a favorite, but I promise you’ll find yourself in awe standing next to the B-17 Flying Fortress Swamp Ghost, or looking into a cockpit of a B-52 Bomber, or taking a selfie with a fierce looking Flying Tiger!

 Purchase a Passport Pass that includes admission to the Pacific Aviation Museum.

-This forth addition to the Pearl Harbor attractions is not only fun to explore, but one of the easiest to see once entering the Pearl Harbor Visiting Center.
+This fourth addition to the Pearl Harbor attractions is not only fun to explore, but one of the easiest to see once entering the Pearl Harbor Visiting Center.
 It’s a good option if you’re short on time, but would like to include an additional excursion with your Arizona Memorial visit.

-Climb the stairwell below and view the living quarters of 70 to 80 US Navy Sailors.
+Climb down the stairwell below and view the living quarters of 70 to 80 US Navy Sailors.
 It’s hard not to feel sorry for these service men when you see the sleeping cots that are stacked on top of each other with very little breathing room.

-Purchase a Bowfin Sub Combo Tour
+Sign up for a Bowfin Sub Combo Tour

 No backpacks or bags allowed – you are entering a secure national park, and will be required to walk through a metal detector.
 No personal backpacks or bags are allowed beyond the entrance.
 There are small locker rentals available before the entrance, and a check in center where you can lockup backpacks and valuables.